12 Secrets Your Christmas Tree Wishes You Knew

 Real Christmas trees need to be recut

 Cutting the end off our trunk is critical to opening the veins that deliver water to the branches, according to the National Christmas Tree Association (NCTA).
 Have your seller trim half an inch off the base to reopen the pores that take up water.
 Don’t taper the base or cut it at an angle; this reduces the surface area of plant tissue that absorbs water and makes it more difficult for trees to stay upright in the stand.
 Drilling a hole in the base of the trunk is another don’t; it doesn’t improve water uptake.
+Check out these fun facts you never knew about the White House Christmas tree.

 Real Christmas trees don’t need feeding